-Festivals of Telangana state describes the Telangana culture and interest of Different Religions.
-We know that India is mixed with different Religions, Caste, and languages.
-In Telangana, different religions festivals are conducted by Telangana Government which gives equal importance to All Religious Festivals.
+Festivals of Telangana state describe the Telangana culture and interest of Different Religions.
+We know that India is mixed with different Religions, Castes, and languages.
+In Telangana, different religious festivals are conducted by Telangana Government which gives equal importance to All Religious Festivals.

 List of Festivals Of Telangana State:

 1. Sammakka Saralamma Jathara (Medaram):

-Did you know that the Sammakka Saralamma Jathara is the second largest tribal festival around the world celebrated for every two years and it takes place in a village called Medaram district located in Telangana State?
+Did you know that the Sammakka Saralamma Jathara is the second largest tribal festival around the world celebrated every two years and it takes place in a village called Medaram district located in Telangana State?